 Bailey Beach South North Jetty Oregon Coast Rockhounding

 Bailey Beach South North Jetty

-Bailey Beach, located just a few miles north of the coastal city of Gold Beach, stretches three miles from the Rogue River North Jetty to Otter Point.
-This extended shoreline offers a perfect playground for rockhounding, beachcombing, picnicking, tidepool exploring, fishing, clamming, and other adventures.
+Bailey Beach, located a few miles north of Gold Beach, for about three miles from the Rogue River North Jetty to Otter Point State Recreation Site.

-Visitors can access Bailey Beach through three main points:
+Visitors can reach Bailey Beach from three primary access areas:

-• Rogue River North Jetty: Located at the southern part of the beach, this access point is open to street-legal vehicles and is popular for rockhounding.
+• Rogue River North Jetty - Located at the southern end of the beach, this area allows access for street-legal vehicles and is especially popular for rockhounding.

-• Otter Point State Recreation Site: The northern part of Bailey Beach is more secluded due to the lack of direct access.
-Visitors can reach this area via a 0.65-mile hike to the south.
-Additionally, Agate Beach, to the north, is accessible via a short but steep trail from this site.
+• Otter Point State Recreation Site - The northern section of Bailey Beach is more secluded because of limited direct access.
+Visitors can reach it by walking roughly 0.65 miles south from the park.
+Nearby Agate Beach is also accessible by a short but steep trail.

+Bailey Beach South North Jetty Oregon Coast Rockhounding